Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 Estimated reading time: 6 minutes

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.

 What’s The Best Drop Cloth To Use For Curtains?

 Okay, you’re in luck because this isn’t my first go-around with making drop cloth curtains.
-I’ve made 3 sets from different manufactures and the one I recommend using is this brand.
-First off, this one is lightweight which makes them easy to work with and not to mention easy to hang.
+I’ve made 3 sets from different manufacturers, and the one I recommend using is this brand.
+First off, this one is lightweight, making them easy to work with and not to mention easy to hang.
 And if you’re going to be sewing (hemming) your curtains, these are way easier on your machine.

 - Drop Clothes ( I like these the best 6 Ft X 9 Ft)

 - Curtain Rings With Clips (ring size will depend on curtain rod)